lchristi12/osticket-prereqs/README.md

 <p>
 Create the directory C:\PHP--> right click file explorer on desktop (manilla folder)--> Windows (C:)--> right click and click new--> name it PHP

-  From the “osTicket-Installation-Files” folder, unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the “C:\PHP” folder--> Go to the “osTicket-Installation-Files” folder and click php-7.3.8-nts-Win32-VC15-x86.zip--> right click and click extract all--> click browse--> go to Windows (C:)--> select the PHP folder we created--> click extract
+  From the “osTicket-Installation-Files” folder--> unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the “C:\PHP” folder--> Go to the “osTicket-Installation-Files” folder and click php-7.3.8-nts-Win32-VC15-x86.zip--> right click and click extract all--> click browse--> go to Windows (C:)--> select the PHP folder we created--> click extract

 </p>